The dragon (Beowulf): Characterization

 The Beowulf dragon is the earliest example in literature of the typical European dragon and first incidence of a fire-breathing dragon.
 The Beowulf dragon is described with Old English terms such as draca (dragon), and wyrm (reptile, or serpent), and as a creature with a venomous bite.
 Also, the Beowulf poet created a dragon with specific traits: a nocturnal, treasure-hoarding, inquisitive, vengeful, fire-breathing creature.

+Christian origin

-The fire is likely symbolic of the hellfire of the devil, reminiscent of the monster in the Book of Job.
+The dragon's fire is possibly symbolic of the hellfire of the devil, reminiscent of the leviathan in the Book of Job.
 In the Septuagint, Job's monster is characterized as a draco, and identified with the devil.
 Job's dragon would have been accessible to the author of Beowulf, as a Christian symbol of evil, the "great monstrous adversary of God, man and beast alike."

+Pagan origin

 A study of German and Norse texts reveals three typical narratives for the dragonslayer: a fight for the treasure, a battle to save the slayer's people, or a fight to free a woman.
 The characteristics of Beowulfs dragon appear to be specific to the poem, and the poet may have melded together dragon motifs to create a dragon with specific traits that weave together the complicated plot of the narrative.
+The poem's story within a story following Sigemund the Wælsing parallels Beowulf and the dragon, including the hoard of treasure and slaying with a sword.
+Scholars suggest the Sigemund digression derives from pre-Christian Germanic mythology, possibly of Frankish origin, which preceded or paralleled the Sigurd-Fáfnir tale as found the Fáfnismál and Völsunga saga version of the story.